mazwat/mazwat.github.io/cybernetics-lm-2.md

  ![Insect Behaviour](images/insect.svg)
 *fig. 9 - Insect mating behaviour*

 In this example of a study of insect mating behaviour one state proceeds to the next.
-Although the insect behaviour vary slightly.
+Although the insect behaviour may vary slightly.
 We can work on the basis that each state is relatively stable and will proceed in some fashion to the next.

 ### Calculating Transformations